glencbz/Skiing-in-Singapore/readme.md

 ```

 **Longest path**
-The main variable we are interested in is path(i,j), which is simply max(path(x,y)) + 1, where x,y is a neighbour to (i,j).
-This can be easily computed by considering path(x,y).

 If (i,j) is higher than its neighbour, then there exists a path that starts at (i,j) and goes through that neighbour.
-The greatest possible length of this path would be the greatest length starting at the neighbour + the additional length of adding the point (i,j) to the path, i.e. a length of 1.
+To find the longest path, one simply has to choose the largest of these values and add 1 to it.

 The formula is thus:
 ```
 path(i,j)	= 1						if there are no lower height neighbours of (i,j)
-			= max(path(x,y)) + 1 	where x,y are lower height neighbours of (i,j)
+			= max(path(x,y) + 1) 	where x,y are lower height neighbours of (i,j)
 ```

 The longest path in the map is simply the largest path(i,j) for any valid (i,j).

 **Ending point of path**
-Let's assume we have found a unique longest path that starts at (i,j) and that we know that it passes through neighbour i, k.
-The paths starting at (i,j) and i,k would naturally have the same ending point.
+Let's assume we have found a unique longest path that starts at (i,j) and that we know that it passes through neighbour (i,k).
+The paths starting at (i,j) and (i,k) would naturally have the same ending point.

 The complication here exists when there isn't a unique longest path e.g. a point has two neighbours with a longest path length of 1.
 In this case, we simply pick the lowest of these values.